jackyangzzh/jackyang.io/_projects/polyspace.md

 sitemap: false

 ---
-PolySpaceVR is a virtual reality social platform purpose-built for intimate, customizable gatherings.
-I started the project to explore how lightweight networking, avatars, and spatial audio could make remote hangouts feel less like meetings and more like living-room conversations.
+PolySpaceVR is a VR social platform purpose-built for intimate, customizable gatherings.
+I started the project to explore how lightweight networking, avatars, and spatial audio can make remote hangouts feel less like meetings and more like living-room conversations.

 ## Product Pillars